Belgaum Fort: Hindu temples

 There are two Hindu shrines at the fort entrance: one devoted to Ganesha and another to goddess Durga.
 The Durga temple is dedicated to multi-armed goddess Durga, as considered the goddess of forts and warfare.
 It is in a corner of the fort.
 The outer facade of the temple exhibits painted images of mythological figures.

 Mosques

 The fort has two mosques or masjids: Safa Masjid and Jamia Masjid.
 The former mosque is the most frequented by the Muslim population of Belgaum.
 Safa Masjid was completed in 1519 by Asad Khan Lari (testified by the Persian inscription).
 The mosque's pillars have exquisite inscriptions in a fusion of Nagari and Persian styles.
 It is said that two of the pillars are from Hindu temples and have Kannada inscriptions in Nāgarī scripts.
-One pillar dated to 1199 AD is credited to Ratta King Kartaveerya IV and the other pillar dated to 1261 AD is credited to Sevuna (Yadava) Krishna.
+One pillar dated to 1199 is credited to Ratta King Kartaveerya IV and the other pillar dated to 1261 is credited to Sevuna (Yadava) Krishna.
 The Jamia Masjid, dated 1585–86, was built by Sher Khan.